 Overall Pros: Lots of power, excellent handling, luxurious cabin, multiple body styles, standard all-wheel drive.

 Overall Cons: Cramped back seat, abundance of button controls.

 Actually, we're fans of many of the other Audi models as well.
 And it should be no surprise by now that we think an Audi makes an excellent choice as a used car purchase.

-There are actually several different ways to buy a used Audi at the lowest price, and even at wholesale.
-You can click on the links to each of the following methods to get the specific instructions.
+So lastly, there are actually several different ways to buy a used Audi at the lowest price, and even at wholesale.